hkebbi/FortiCNAPP_POV-toolbox/AWS/Agentless Workload Scanning (AWLS)/README.md

-Agentless Workload Scanning - AWLS:
+AWS: Agentless Workload Scanning - AWLS:

-Why ?
+Why AWLS ?
 Agentless workload scanning enables you to gain comprehensive visibility into vulnerability risks and secrets across your cloud workloads.
 With this option, you have more flexibility and choice to scan and detect vulnerabilities and secrets across all hosts and container images to meet your coverage  without the need to install agents.
 This gives customers visibility into CVEs present on their hosts and containers.
 For containers, it can scan both running containers as well as images residing on the disk,  which is a feature add to our agent, as scanning running images directly on the machine itself is not supported.